Alexandru Macedonski: Early Literatorul years

 In parallel, Macedonski used the magazine to publicize his disagreement with the main Junimist voice, Convorbiri Literare.
 Among the group of contributors, several had already been victims of Maiorescu's irony: Sion, Urechia, Pantazi Ghica and Petru Grădișteanu.
 While welcoming the debut of its contributor, Parnassian-Neoclassicist novelist and poet Duiliu Zamfirescu, Macedonski repeatedly attacked its main exponent, the conservative poet Eminescu, claiming not to understand his poetry.
 However, Literatorul was also open to contributions from some Convorbiri Literare affiliates (Zamfirescu, Matilda Cugler-Poni and Veronica Micle).

-In November 1880, Macedonski's plays Iadeș! ("Wishbone!", a comedy first printed in 1882) and Unchiașul Sărăcie ("Old Man Poverty") premiered at the National Theater Bucharest.
+In November 1880, Macedonski's plays Iadeș! ("Wishbone!", a comedy first printed in 1882) and Unchiașul Sărăcie ("Old Man Poverty") premiered at the National Theatre Bucharest.
 A sign of government approval, this was followed by Macedonski's appointment to a minor administrative office, as Historical Monuments Inspector.
 Nevertheless, both plays failed to impose themselves on public perception, and were withdrawn from the program by 1888.
 Călinescu asserts that, although Macedonski later claimed to have always been facing poverty, his job in the administration, coupled with other sources of revenue, ensured him a comfortable existence.

 In 1881, Macedonski published a new collection of poetry.
 Titled Poezii, it carries the year "1882" on its original cover.
 Again moving away from liberalism, Macedonski sought to make himself accepted by Junimea and Maiorescu.
 He consequently attended the Junimea sessions, and gave a public reading of Noaptea de noiembrie ("November Night"), the first publicized piece in his lifelong Nights cycle.
 It reportedly earned him the praise of historian and poet Bogdan Petriceicu Hasdeu, who, although an anti-Junimist, happened to be in the audience.
 Despite rumors according to which he had applauded Macedonski, Maiorescu himself was not impressed, and left an unenthusiastic account of the event in his private diary.